Last verified: March 2026 (England & Wales)

 This is the practical part most families miss.
 If your executors cannot evidence gifts, exemptions, and dates, they may not be able to claim the best outcome.

-If you want to make this easy for your executors (and for any attorneys who may need to help later), ask us about our Lifetime Gifts Log.
+If you want to make this easier for your executors (and for attorneys who may need to help later), ask us about our Lifetime Gifts Log.

 A Will tells people what happens when you die.
-A Lifetime Gifts Log helps them prove what happened while you were alive.
+A Lifetime Gift Log helps them prove what happened while you were alive.

 A simple gifts record should note: